 Citrus is not only a main ingredient to many a sour, but is low-hanging fruit… so to speak… when it comes to preparing garnishes for cocktails.

 Do yourself a favor and pick up that fresh citrus.
-Grab a couple extra just to make sure you don’t run out, because, worst comes to worst, you can always use some more juice
+Grab a couple extra just to make sure you don’t run out because, worst comes to worst, you can always use some more juice– and definitely a citrus twist or two.

 Before you juice the citrus for your cocktail, think about how they can be used for other drink decorations.
 Citrus rounds (fresh or dehydrated), wedges, or a nice swath of peel are quick and easy garnishes for cocktails that will work well with any citrus-based drink.

-You don’t need to sacrifice an entire lime or lemon just for your garnish, either.
+You don’t need to sacrifice an entire lime or lemon just for your delicate garnishes, either.
 If you cut a slice out of the center before you juice your citrus, you have a built-in garnish before you get started.
-If you ended up cutting a few too many rounds, not to worry, 2 – 2 ½ hours in an oven at 200 degrees Fahrenheit on a nonstick baking sheet and you’ll have perfectly dehydrated rounds for use later.
+If you ended up cutting a few too many rounds, not to worry: 2 – 2 ½ hours in an oven at 200 degrees Fahrenheit on a nonstick baking sheet, and you’ll have perfectly dehydrated rounds for later use.

 Many cocktails call for a citrus peel.
 Try trimming the edges to get a much cleaner looking swath.
-I’d suggest using a y-peeler because they’re great at removing peel without the bitter pith, but any vegetable peeler, or paring knife will do.
+I’d suggest using the new A Bar Above citrus peeler because it’s the perfect tool for removing lemon, lime, and orange peels without the bitter pith.
+It also works great as a vegetable peeler as well as for creating basic cocktail garnishes.

 GROW YOUR OWN